-Dr. Netting was also selected to present a workshop on teaching of lyrical jazz dance at the secondary level at the prestigious International Conference of Dance and the Child held in Kuopio, Finland in July of 1997, at the AAHPERD National Conventions in Reno, Nevada in April of 1998, and in Orlando, Florida in March of 2000.
+Dr. Netting was also selected to present a workshop on teaching of lyrical jazz dance at the secondary level at the prestigious International Conference of Dance and the Child held in Kuopio, Finland, at the AAHPERD National Conventions in Reno, Nevada, and in Orlando, Florida.
 Additionally, Dr. Netting was invited to speak and share her teaching expertise in Lisbon, Portugal and at the New Trends In Dance Conference in Mexico.

 One of Dr. Netting’s greatest achievements was being selected as Scholar in Residence at Yantai University in China.
 In addition to educating Chinese students in American Dance forms, she choregraphed and performed for 40,000 people at Yantai’s 20th Anniversary Celebration.
 Dr. Netting has also been recognized for her expertise in lyrical jazz dance at the 18th World Congress in Dance Research that was held in Athens, Greece.
 She taught and lectured on the impact of lyrical jazz dance.

 Most recently Dr Netting was honored to be invited to a master class and choreographic reconstruction by both Twyla Tharp and Judith Jamison in two different events held at the Wallis Annenberg Center for the Performing Arts in Los Angeles, CA.